Lesterpaintstheworld/terminal-velocity/integration_strategy.md

 4. **World-Building Elements**:
    - Examination of societal impacts of AI, including cultural integration and economic frameworks.

+5. **Research Insights**:
+   - Incorporate findings from research documents to ground the narrative in realistic economic and technological principles.

 ## Relevant Files for Mapping
 - **AI and UBC Frameworks**:
   - `./research/economic/ubc_framework/01_001_universal_basic_compute_ubc_economic_framework.md`